Paradoxxs/Gitbook/osint/techniques.md

 # Techniques

+-- WIP -- Things am not use where to put yet.

 ### Contact exploitation

 By adding the phone number of the target to a clean phone, then installing a social media app, some apps will pair you with target as a contact